Wealth tax, STT, CTT disputes kept out of Vivad Se Vishwas scheme

 Disputes relating to wealth, securities transaction, commodity transaction taxes and equalisation levy will not be covered under 'Vivad Se Vishwas' amnesty scheme.
 Issuing a detailed FAQ, the Income Tax department has clarified that the declarant has to deposit the disputed tax amount within 15 days after determination of the tax liability by a designated authority under the scheme.

-The Direct Tax Vivad Se Vishwas Bill was passed by the Lok Sabha on Wednesday, paving the way for the government to notify rules and procedures for implementation of the scheme, which was proposed in the Budget.
-Under the proposed scheme, taxpayers willing to settle disputes will be allowed a complete waiver of interest and penalty if they pay the entire amount of tax in dispute by March 31 this year, following which a 10 per cent additional disputed tax will have to be paid over and above the tax liability.
+It also said that a declarant will be entitled to refund in case the amount already paid at the appellate stage is more than the amount payable under the scheme.
+In cases where taxpayer's appeals are pending before appellate forums, High Courts and the Supreme Court, he will have the option to settle the dispute on payment of 100 per cent tax (125 per cent in search cases) and get complete waiver of interest and penalty if he pays by March 31.

+The liability would go up to 110 per cent (135 per cent in search cases) if the taxpayer pays between April 1-June 30.
 Further, where arrears are related to disputed interest or penalty only, then 25 per cent of disputed penalty or interest will have to be paid if the payment is made by March 31, beyond which the same will be enhanced to 30 per cent.
-The scheme would remain open till June 30, 2020.

 The FAQ clarified that in cases where the revenue department has gone in for appeal, the declarant will have to pay 50 per cent of the disputed tax (62.5 per cent in search cases) and/or 12.5 per cent of the disputed penalty, interest or fee by March 31.
 If payment is made after that, the declarant will have to pay 55 per cent of the disputed tax (67.5 per cent in search cases) and/or 15 per cent of the disputed penalty, interest or fee.